 _

 This traditional market, located in the heart of Doha and near the Corniche, offers a lively and fragrant experience (the streets of the souq smell particularly good).
-You can find a wide variety of local products at interesting prices.
-Far from the atmosphere of the Medina souks in Marrakech, the Doha souq is calm and extremely clean.
-No merchant will come to urge you to enter their shop if you don’t feel like it; here, you are left to stroll from stall to stall without any solicitation.
+You can find a wide variety of local products at attractive prices.
+Very far from the atmosphere of the Medina souks in Marrakech, the Doha souq is calm and extremely clean.
+No merchant will come to encourage you to enter their shop if you don’t want to; here, you are left to stroll from stall to stall without any solicitation.

-For example, you can buy Oud & Bukhoor incense, which is the most famous and precious in Qatar.
+You could, for example, buy Oud & Bukhoor incense here, which is the most well-known and precious in Qatar.
 It is made with wood essences mixed with essential oils.
-By the way, if you go into a Qatari home, you will first be invited to stand over the incense smoke (that’s what I was told, although I admit I didn’t get the chance to test it, unfortunately) to scent your clothes with the sweet aroma of your host’s home.
-A funny and poetic idea, I think.
+In fact, if you enter a Qatari’s home, you will first be invited to stand over the incense smoke (that’s what I was told, but I admit I didn’t have the opportunity to test it, unfortunately) to perfume your clothes with the sweet scent of your host’s home.
+A fun and poetic idea, I think.

 _